danse-inelastic/pyre/docs/pyreTutorials.rst

 Easy to plug in a different component for a facility
 """"""""""""""""""""""""""""""""""""""""""""""""""""
 Now we create another pyre component to show the benefit of using pyre facility.
-Please create file "fancy-greeter.odb" with the following content::
+Please create file `fancy-greeter.odb <tutorials/fancy-greeter.odb>`_ with the following content::

   # -*- Python -*-